-It covers an area of 94 361 km2, the third-smallest in the country, and has a population of 11 289 086 (Statistics South Africa, 2019), making it the second most populous province in South Africa following Gauteng.
+It covers an area of 94 361km2, the third-smallest in the country, and has a population of 11 289 086 (Statistics South Africa, 2019), making it the second most populous province in South Africa following Gauteng.
 The capital is Pietermaritzburg and the largest city is Durban.
 Other major cities and towns include Richards Bay, Port Shepstone, Newcastle, Estcourt, Ladysmith and Richmond.

-The province's manufacturing sector is the largest in terms of contribution to the gross domestic product (GDP).
+The province's manufacturing sector is the largest in terms of contribution to GDP.
 Richards Bay is the centre of operations for South Africa's aluminium industry.
 The Richards Bay Coal Terminal is instrumental in securing the country's position as the second-largest exporter of steam coal in the world.
 The province has undergone rapid industrialisation owing to its abundant water supply and labour resources.